ReptilePvP/LPBUpdate/src/References.md

 - Touch coordinates are properly mapped to the screen
 - Battery level monitoring includes smoothing algorithm
 - WiFi scanning has timeout handling to prevent hanging
-- SD card operations use a dedicated SPI instance
+- SD card operations use a dedicated SPI instance (pins: SCK=36, MISO=35, MOSI=37, CS=4)
 - Memory management includes proper cleanup of screens
 - LVGL styles follow version 8.4.0 conventions
 - Default WiFi credentials are included but can be overridden
 - Debug macros are available for troubleshooting
 - Custom WiFiManager class for robust network handling
-- Time synchronization with NTP servers
+- Date and time configuration with RTC support
-- ESP32Time library for RTC management
+- Power management settings for battery optimization

 ## Development Notes
 - The M5Stack CoreS3 uses the M5Unified library